A flexible method for estimating luminosity functions via Kernel Density Estimation -- III. Extending to Multiple

 \textit{Step 1: Estimate for the Faint Region ($\phi_1$).} First, we consider Sample A independently.
 Since Sample A covers the entire available domain down to the faint limit $f_{\mathrm{lim}}^{(1)}(z)$, we can apply the single-sample KDE method described in section \ref{sec:review_paper2} directly to Sample A. This yields an estimator $\hat{\phi}_1(z, L)$, which is valid for the entire region $L > f_{\mathrm{lim}}^{(1)}(z)$.

 \textit{Step 2: Estimate for the Bright Region ($\phi_2$).} In the region where $L > f_{\mathrm{lim}}^{(2)}(z)$, both surveys are capable of detecting sources.
 To reduce statistical uncertainty, we should utilize information from both samples.
-We construct a new, combined sample by: \begin{enumerate}[label=(\roman*)] \item Taking all sources from Sample B. \item Extracting a subset of sources from Sample A, denoted as $A'$, which consists only of objects satisfying $L > f_{\mathrm{lim}}^{(2)}(z)$. \end{enumerate} The new combined sample, $S_{\text{comb}} = A' \cup B$, effectively behaves as a single homogeneous sample with a truncation boundary of $f_{\mathrm{lim}}^{(2)}(z)$.
+We construct a new, combined sample by: \begin{enumerate}[label=(\roman*)] \item Taking all sources from Sample B. \item Extracting a subset of sources from Sample A, denoted as $A'$, which consists only of objects satisfying $L > f_{\mathrm{lim}}^{(2)}(z)$. \end{enumerate} Under the assumption that the contributing surveys sample the same parent population and that their selection effects are properly accounted for, the new combined sample, $S_{\text{comb}} = A' \cup B$, effectively behaves as a single homogeneous sample with a truncation boundary of $f_{\mathrm{lim}}^{(2)}(z)$.
 The effective solid angle for this combined sample is the sum of the individual solid angles:

 We then apply the single-sample KDE method to this combined sample $S_{\text{comb}}$, using $f_{\mathrm{lim}}^{(2)}(z)$ as the reflection boundary.
 This yields a second estimator, $\hat{\phi}_2(z, L)$, which provides a more robust estimate for the bright end due to the larger sample volume.